 Do cats get Alzheimer's?
 Is it normal behavior for a senior cat, or is there a problem?
 Here is a list of the most common signs seen with senior dementia in cats.

 As with all behavior changes, please see your veterinarian first to rule out a medical problem first, as many diseases can have the same signs.

 01 of 08

 Every cat has a certain level of "talkativeness" some are always quiet and purring, some meow about everything.
-The change seen with senior dementia is one of increased or excessive vocalizations, and not just a simple meow.
+The change seen with senior dementia is one of the increased or excessive vocalizations and not just a simple meow.